 No student will be allowed to take the next sequential course without successfully completing the prerequisite unless specifically allowed by the CEO/Principal.
 Students failing a required course must repeat the course in the regular school program or through the CEO/Principal -approved make-up alternative as determined appropriate by the CEO/Principal (such as Summer school program).
-Exceptions will be granted by the CEO/Principal when it is determined to be in the best interest of the student or school.
+The CEO/Principal will grant exceptions when it is determined to be in the best interest of the student or school.

-Special Education student promotion and retention will be guided by the Student's IEP or Section 504 Plan and in accordance with Chapter 711 of Title 22 of the Pennsylvania Code as well as in accordance with the principles set forth above to the extent consistent with applicable state and federal regulations.
+The Student's IEP or Section 504 Plan will guide the promotion and retention of a special education student in accordance with Chapter 711 of Title 22 of the Pennsylvania Code, as well as in accordance with the principles set forth above to the extent consistent with applicable state and federal regulations.

-Special Education and Students with Disabilities

-Free Appropriate Public Education (FAPE) Policy
+Special Education and Students with Disabilities Free Appropriate Public Education (FAPE) Policy